MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 For the value, specify the number of concurrent threads that the scanner can run in parallel.
 The scanner uses a separate thread for each file that it scans, so this throttling configuration also defines the number of files that can be scanned in parallel.

-When you first configure the value for testing, we recommend you specify 2 per core and monitor the results.
-Increase or decrease that number, according to the resulting performance you require for the scanner computer.
+When you first configure the value for testing, we recommend you specify 2 per core, and then monitor the results.
+If necessary, increase or decrease that number, according to the resulting performance you require for the scanner computer and your scanning rates.

 - Key: **ScannerConcurrencyLevel**

 - Value: **\<number of concurrent threads>**

-number of threads opened by scanner and as each file scanned by scanner is using separate thread it also defines number of files scanned by scanner in parallel

 ## Disable the low integrity level for the scanner